sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/4000 - excel-quickstart.md

 hidden: false
 ---

+If you want to extract from any of the following document types:

+- auto policy declaration pages
+- balance sheets
+- bank statements
+- closing disclosures
+- credit card statements
+- driers licenses
+- explanation of benefits
+- loss runs
+- pay stubs
+- resumes
+- tax forms
+- ....and more

+Then you can get started in minutes using the [Sensible configuration library](https://github.com/sensible-hq/sensible-configuration-library), which provides out-of-the-box support for common business forms.

-In this quickstart, extract data from an example tax form PDF and convert the document data to a spreadsheet, using Sensible's out-of-the-box support for common business forms.
+In this quickstart, extract data from an example tax form PDF and convert the document data to a spreadsheet using the configuration library.

 - If you instead want a guided tour for extracting data from your own custom documents, see [Overview](doc:overview) for choosing an extraction strategy.